Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 The example MNIST training sample will be used on one Azure Batch compute node regardless of which Deep Learning framework you prefer for the following.
+Note that this quickstart guide focuses on Docker container execution but the commands are agnostic to which containers (Docker or Singularity) you are using - only the configuration changes with respect to which ecosystem you are using.

 1. [Installation of Batch Shipyard](01-batch-shipyard-installation.md)
 to your local machine has been completed or you are using Batch Shipyard